andreswebs/k8s-fleet-fluxcd-template/README.md

 ## Example cluster: kind-local

+Create a new repository using this template.

 To test the configurations in this repo using [Kind](https://kind.sigs.k8s.io/) (Kubernetes-in-Docker), assuming the `kind` cli is [install](https://kind.sigs.k8s.io/docs/user/quick-start/#installation)ed, do:

 ```sh
 kind create cluster
 ```

-And follow the instructions for [FluxCD](https://fluxcd.io) [installation](https://fluxcd.io/docs/installation/) and [bootstrap](https://fluxcd.io/docs/get-started/#install-flux-onto-your-cluster), using this repository as the target.
+And follow the instructions for [FluxCD](https://fluxcd.io) [installation](https://fluxcd.io/docs/installation/) and [bootstrap](https://fluxcd.io/docs/get-started/#install-flux-onto-your-cluster), using your k8s-fleet repository as the target.

 ## Authors